-And no, “Your father is a jerk” is not what can be considered a biographical fact.
+And no, “Your father is a jerk” cannot be considered a biographical fact.

-First secret – your child has two parents.
+First secret – Your children have two parents.
 And they love both of them.
 Their father may have cheated on you.
 He may have lied to you up and down.
 Your wife may have spent every penny you had, or never gave you any sign of appreciation.
 That is not your children’s concern.
 That is YOURS.

-Second secret – your child does not share the same kind of relationship with your ex as you do.
-Even if he was the worst husband in the world, or she was the worst wife in the world, that person is still your child’s other parent.
+Second secret – Your children do not share the same kind of relationship with your ex as you do.
+Even if he was the worst husband in the world, or she was the worst wife in the world, that person is still your children’s other parent.
 And even if your marriage is ending, the fact that they have another parent does not change.

-Third secret – the relationship they have with each parent will affect the adult they will one day become.
+Third secret – The relationship your children have with each parent will affect the adult they will one day become.
 If they have a bad relationship with their father, the kind of man your daughter chooses or man your son will grow up to be will be affected negatively.
-If they have a good relationship with their father, it affects their adult choices positively.
+If they have a bad relationship with their mother, your son and daughter may also suffer in their life choices.
+But if they have a good relationship with their father and mother, it affects their adult choices positively.
 It’s actually best to encourage a healthy relationship between your children and their other parent.

-Fourth secret – if you keep your child away from their other parent, they will resent YOU.
+Fourth secret – If you keep your children away from their other parent, they will resent YOU.
 Let me state that this does not apply to dangerous situations with another parent.
 But in normal divorces, a child MUST have access to each parent whenever possible.
 After all, it was YOUR divorce, not theirs.

-Sixth secret – your child is wonderful.
+Sixth secret – Your children are wonderful.
 Every single part of them.
 After all, they’re made up of parts of you.
 But they are also made up of parts of their other parent.
 When you disregard their other parent, you are disregarding a part of them.
 And it will make them question if you really love them, or only the parts that remind you of yourself.
 How fair is that?

-Seventh secret – the majority of your opinion of your ex-spouse is influenced by the anger you feel towards them.
+Seventh secret – The majority of your opinion about your ex-spouse is influenced by the anger you feel towards them.
 After all, they were once wonderful enough to make children with.
 Remember this if you ever need to speak about your children’s other parent in front of your kids.

-Ninth secret – your child is not your spouse.
+Ninth secret – Your children are not your spouse.
 I know that sounds weird, so let me explain.
 They are not the keeper of your secrets.
 They are not to be confided in over worries or fears regarding the other parent, being single, or any other adult feelings that they are too young to absorb.
-Your child is a CHILD.
-And it’s not fair to burden them with anything that will keep them up at night.
+Your children are your CHILDREN.
+It’s not fair to burden them with anything that will keep them up at night.

 Tenth secret – YOU WILL BE FINE.
 So will your kids.
 Divorce is not the end of the world.
 Your kids will survive.
 You will survive.
 Sure, it’s not the path you chose when you first started out.
 But it does mean that a new path has been realized.
 Rather than standing in one spot, looking back at what was just given up, start looking forward to how to make things good.
 This is the BEST way for your child to grow up healthy – by seeing their parent pick themselves up in times of adversity and keep on going.